Sudh745/Fake-Review-Detection/README.md

 Main task is to detect whether a given review is fraudulent or not.
 If it is computer generated, it is considered fake otherwise not.

 # Description
 Description: The generated fake reviews dataset, containing 20k fake reviews and 20k real product reviews.
 OR = Original reviews (presumably human created and authentic); CG = Computer-generated fake reviews.

 # Python Libraries and Packages Used
-Numpy
+* Numpy
-Pandas
+* Pandas
-Matplotlib.pyplot
+* Matplotlib.pyplot
-Seaborn
+* Seaborn
-Warnings
+* Warnings
-nltk
+* nltk
-nltk.corpus
+* nltk.corpus
-String
+* String
-sklearn.naive_bayes
+* sklearn.naive_bayes
-sklearn.feature_extraction
+* sklearn.feature_extraction
-sklearn.model_selection
+* sklearn.model_selection
-sklearn.ensemble
+* sklearn.ensemble
-sklearn.tree
+* sklearn.tree
-sklearn.linear_model
+* sklearn.linear_model
-sklearn.svc
+* sklearn.svc
-sklearn.neighbors
+* sklearn.neighbors
 # Techniques Used for Text Preprocessing
-Removing punctuation character
+* Removing punctuation character
-Transforming text to lower case
+* Transforming text to lower case
-Eliminating stopwords
+* Eliminating stopwords
-Stemming
+* Stemming
-Lemmatizing
+* Lemmatizing
-Removing digits
+* Removing digits
 # Transformers Used for Text Vectorization, Weighting and Normalization
-CountVectorizer Bag of Words Transformer
+* CountVectorizer Bag of Words Transformer
-TFIDF(Term Frequency-Inverse Document Frequency) Transformer
+* TFIDF(Term Frequency-Inverse Document Frequency) Transformer
 # Machine Learning Algorithms Used
-Logistic Regression
+1. gression
-K Nearest Neighbors
+2. K Nearest Neighbors
-Support Vector Classifier
+3. Support Vector Classifier
-Decision Tree Classifier
+4. Decision Tree Classifier
-Random Forests Classifier
+5. Random Forests Classifier
-Multinomial Naive Bayes
+6. Multinomial Naive Bayes
 # Performance Overview of ML Models Leveraged
 Support Vector Machines Classifier performed the most accurate predictions regarding the fake nature of reviews having a predictive accuracy of just over 88%, closely followed by Logistic Regression which had a prediction accuracy of a little more than 86%.
 Random Forests Classifier and Multinomial Naive Bayes algorithm predicted to a precision level of approximately 84%.
 However, the Decision Tree Classifier performed fake reviews prediction upto an accuracy of just over 73%.
 The worst performing algorithm was the K Nearest Neighbors algorithm which could only perform the predictions upto an accuracy level of nearly 58%.